jmor1234/pg-ai/README.md

 For those like me who consistently use other general AI tools, ChatGPT, Claude.AI, Gemini etc...
 I was trying to solve 2 issues that all of these applications currently have.

-1. Recall of other threads/conversations that you have previously had.
+1. Recall other threads/conversations that you have previously had.
    - if you start a new thread, ChatGPT, Claude.AI, Gemini etc... does not have recall to your other threads
    - The lack of recall across different threads or conversations is frustrating.
 Often, I need to copy and paste important information from previous threads, or ask the model to summarize our current thread so I can provide that context in a new thread.
 This process is tedious and inefficient.
 2. Clutter from automatically saving all threads/conversations
    - Those other applications save every conversation by default.
 For me, I usually have only a couple of ongoing threads that I revisit, and I delete the rest to maintain a clean organization with only the important threads.
 Deleting most of them to keep clean is tedious.
-All i really want, is when i deem the current conversation valuable enough, i choose to save that, and then that interaction can be recalled by the assistant whenever contextually relevant.
+All I really want is if I deem the current conversation valuable enough, I choose to save that, and then that interaction can be recalled by the assistant whenever contextually relevant.

 ## How This Application Addresses Those Issues
 - With a single click, you can save the current chat if you find it valuable.